 The analyzed participants were predominantly middle-aged (median: 51, interquartile range: 33 to 60 years) and 45% of them were females.
 The vast majority had a secondary or tertiary education (83%) and were professionally active (68%).
 Less than 8% of participants worked in a search and rescue or mountain sport profession.
 Annual household incomes of ≥ 45000 Euro were reported by 42% of participants.
 Less than 10% of participants were smokers or at risk of problematic alcohol use defined as CAGE ≥ 2.
 Pre-existing physical disorders were reported by 15% of participants with cardiovascular, neurological and metabolic illness being the most frequent.
-Mental disorders diagnosed by a physician before the accident affected 5.2% of the cohort with affective (2.3%) and somatoform disorders (1.6%) as the leading pre-existing mental conditions.
+Mental disorders diagnosed by a health care professional prior to the accident affected 5.2% of the cohort with affective (2.3%) and somatoform disorders (1.6%) as the leading pre-existing mental disorders.
 Four of ten participants had experienced or witnessed a traumatic event prior to the accident, 10.4% participants had been exposed to two or more traumatic events (Table 1).
 Mountain sport accidents in the past were reported by 38% of participants.
 Most of the investigated accidents occurred during alpine skiing, snowboarding or cross-country skiing (64%) followed by biking (16%) and classical mountain sports such as climbing, hiking, mountaineering or back-country skiing (14%).

 One-third of participants were alone during the accident (32%) and, in most cases, were the only person responsible for the accident.
 Professional rescue service was involved in 29% of the accidents.
 In 35% of participants the injury severity was moderate (AIS 2) and in 28% severe-to-critical (AIS ≥ 3).
 Limb injuries were the most common followed by injuries of the head and face (Supplementary Figure S1A).
 Hospitalization and surgery rates were 26% and 14%, respectively.
 Psychological or psychiatric support after the accident was provided to 9.1% of individuals.
 A subset of participants (7.5%), who had not received psychological or psychiatric support, declared a need for psychological or psychiatric support following the accident.
 Persisting physical consequences of the accident were reported by 37% of participants and flashbacks during mountain sport at the time of the questionnaire completion were observed in 40% of the cohort.
 Although most individuals returned to the same mountain sport following the accident (85%), 65% of all participants described their behavior during mountain sport as more cautious (Table 2).

 At least one diagnostic criterion of PTSD defined as positive scoring of the B, C, D or E domains of the PCL-5 tool was met by 19% of participants.
-The domain B symptoms were the most common (11%) and the domain D symptoms were the least frequent (5.2%).
+The positive domain B scoring was the most common (11%) and the domain D was least frequently scored positive.2%).
 Solely four patients (1.3%) were screened positive for all four diagnostic criteria of PTSD (Table 3, Supplementary Figure S1BC).
 Clinically relevant symptoms of anxiety (2.3%), depression (5.5%) and somatization (4.9%) were rare in the investigated cohort consisting of 68% highly resilient individuals (Table 3).
 We could not observe any significant association of values of psychometric scores or frequency of mental health problems with the time between trauma center admission and survey completion (not shown).

 For clustering and modeling, the cohort was split into the training (n = 230) and test subset (n = 77).
 The sole significant differences between these subsets concerned resilience class distribution and scores of quality of life, their effect size was weak (Supplementary Table S6).